Naralas/PR_Course_Team/README.md

 # PR_Course_Team
-Repository for the team projects in the pattern recognition course.
+Repository for the team projects in the pattern recognition course, MCS 2020 UniFr.